 Mike @ Only Connect: [T]he Fair style, true to its pulp origins, is more glib than fresh.
 Similarly, although Gardner excels at planting ingenious clues, his plotting is complex without being tight.
 Like the beating that Lam receives, and from which he recovers with astounding ease, this first Lam and Cool novel comes on strong but leaves no lasting impact.

-The Bertha Cool and Donald Lam series by A.A.
-Fair
+The Cool & Lam series by Erle Stanley Gardner writing as A.A.
+Fair:

 1. The Bigger They Come, a.k.a.
 Lam to the Slaughter (1939)